ItsyPetkov/DAGAF/README.md

 Paper: DAGAF: A directed acyclic generative adversarial framework for joint structure learning and tabular data synthesis (Applied Intelligence, 31 March, 2025)

-DAGAF is a novel generative framework for simultaneous causal discovery and tabular data generation.
+DAGAF is a generative framework for simultaneous causal discovery and tabular data generation.

 #### Why use DAGAF?